-Sign up for optional extended care preschool (12:00-3:00 pm) or optional afterschool for preschool-5th grade (3:00-5:30 pm) is handled through the school office.
+Sign up for optional extended care preschool (12:00-3:00 pm) through the school office.
+Email Christine with questions.
+After school for preschool-5th grade (3:00-5:30 pm) is handled through the after school director Kelsey Langley-at this time after school is on pause and we will reassess later this fall for possible after school days.
 Teachers/Playworkers in these programs thoroughly enjoy this extra time with children and both groups have a lot of fun!